supervisely-ecosystem/dicom-spatial-figures/README.md

 ---
-description: How to create Mask 3D labels on DICOM volumes in Python
+description: How to create Mask 3D and Mask 2D (Bitmap) on DICOM volumes in Python
 ---

 # Spatial labels on volumes